VarshaDas/System-Design-Notes/CDN.md

 **Steps**:

--You prepare your website’s static assets, such as product images (e.g., product1.jpg, product2.jpg), promotional banners, and downloadable PDF brochures.
+- You prepare your website’s static assets, such as product images (e.g., product1.jpg, product2.jpg), promotional banners, and downloadable PDF brochures.

--Using the CDN provider’s dashboard or API, you upload these static assets to the CDN’s edge servers.
+- Using the CDN provider’s dashboard or API, you upload these static assets to the CDN’s edge servers.
 You might use a tool or script provided by the CDN to automate this process.
 Example: You upload product1.jpg, product2.jpg, and brochure.pdf to the CDN.

--Update your website to use the CDN URLs for these assets instead of hosting them on your origin server.
+- Update your website to use the CDN URLs for these assets instead of hosting them on your origin server.
 For instance, instead of linking to http://yourwebsite.com/images/product1.jpg, you would use http://cdn.yourcdnprovider.com/images/product1.jpg.

--Configure cache settings on the CDN.
+- Configure cache settings on the CDN.
 You might set rules to cache these images and PDFs for a specific period, such as 30 days, before checking for updates.
 Example: You configure the CDN to cache images for 30 days and the brochure for 15 days.
 Content Delivery:

--When users visit your website, their browsers request images and other assets from the CDN.
+- When users visit your website, their browsers request images and other assets from the CDN.
 The CDN’s edge servers serve these assets from locations close to the users, reducing load times.
 Example: A user in New York requests product1.jpg.
 The request is routed to the nearest CDN edge server in New York, which serves the image quickly.

--When you update your website (e.g., replacing product1.jpg with a new version), you push the new image to the CDN.
+- When you update your website (e.g., replacing product1.jpg with a new version), you push the new image to the CDN.
 The CDN updates the cached version according to the cache expiration settings.
 Example: You upload a new product1.jpg to the CDN.
 The CDN replaces the old cached version with the new one.

 **Benefits:**